decentology/contributor-covenant/readMe.md

 As per the name, this code is live and people depend on it to work.
 Only repository authors and maintainers can merge into `production`.

+## Pull Requests

+We should never use `git merge` locally, and instead create **Pull requests** whenever we want to merge our code back into `trunk`, or even a code review.

+Once a pull request is merged, the branch is auto-removed from the repository.

+To keep this document alive, I'm adding every potential contributor below with the expectation that you will...

+1. Clone this repository: `git clone`.
+2. Create a feature branch: `git checkout -b feature/name`.
+3. Update `readMe.md` with a ✅ next to your name.
+4. Create a pull request and assign it to me, *decentMorgan*.

+# Signatories

+- ▢ Jacob Tucker
+- ▢ Jonathan Sheely
+- ✅ Morgan Wilde
+- ▢ Nik Kalyani